island-is/island.is/libs/application/api/README.md

     Send data to a specified API endpoint.

     Parameters:
-    - endpoint (str): The API endpoint to which data is to be posted.
-    - data (dict): The data to post to the API.
-    - headers (dict, optional): Additional headers to include in the request.
+        endpoint (str): The API endpoint to which data is to be posted. data (dict): The data to post to the API, in JSON format. headers (dict, optional): Additional headers to include in the request.
+Defaults to {'Content-Type': 'application/json'}.

     Returns:
-    - dict: Parsed JSON response from the API.
+        dict: Parsed JSON response from the API.

     Raises:
-    - ValueError: If the response is not successful.
+        ValueError: If the response is not successful (Status code is not 2xx).
-    - ConnectionError: If there's an issue connecting to the endpoint.
+        ConnectionError: If there's an issue connecting to the endpoint.
     """
     if headers is None:
         headers = {'Content-Type': 'application/json'}